sjohnephrame/J_bioinformatics-omics-analysis/README.md

 ## Notes for Recruiters

 This repository showcases **end-to-end bioinformatics workflows** for proteomics and RNA-seq data.
-It demonstrates skills highly relevant to biotech and pharmaceutical roles, including data preprocessing, normalization, statistical analysis, visualization, and biological interpretation.
+All scripts were developed as part of my **Ph.D. research**, demonstrating skills relevant to **both industry and academic bioinformatics roles**, including:

+- Data preprocessing and normalization
+- Statistical analysis
+- Visualization and data interpretation

-All scripts are structured for reproducibility and can be applied to new datasets, showing the ability to deliver reliable and interpretable results in real-world research or industry projects.
+Scripts are structured for **reproducibility** and can be applied to new datasets, highlighting the ability to deliver **reliable and interpretable results** in real-world research or industry projects.

 ---